WanlingMa/Favor-or-oppose-sex-education-in-public-schools/README.md

 ## Statement on LLM usage

-We use ChatGPT-4 for brainstorming ideas, generating R code, and writing certain parts of the paper.
+I use ChatGPT-4 for brainstorming ideas, generating R code, and writing certain parts of the paper.
 The entire chat history is available in other/llms/usage.txt.

 ## Instructions on downloading the dataset used in this package